martinring/thesis/src/2-Pre-Deployment.md

 ## Reasoning about OCL {#sec:ocl}

-To discharge proof obligations, that arise from the formal specification level we need a method to transfer constraints into lower level representations.
+To discharge proof obligations that arise from the formal specification level, we need a method to transfer constraints into lower level representations.
 For OCL there exists a thorough specification of the semantics [@OCLSpec], however SystemC (and especially its extensions, e.g. TLM) has no such specification, and